electron/packager/readme.md

 `build-version` - *String*

-  The build version of the application (OS X only).
+  The build version of the application.
+Maps to the `FileVersion` metadata property on Windows, and `CFBundleVersion` on OS X.

 `cache` - *String*